 - Efficiently manages resources (financial, human, and facilities).

 - Continuously reviews and updates its programs and services through the use of a comprehensive assessment process.

 - Values and utilizes campus partners and stakeholders in the decision-making process, working with the New Student Orientation Advisory Committee to decide major issues that impact the Orientation program.

 - Employs and thoroughly trains a staff of motivated, knowledgeable, and responsible students that prides itself on being among the most helpful and professional at NC State.

 - Espouses the importance of providing an orientation program that prioritizes student needs over institutional convenience.

 - Operates within an organized structure where planning, documentation, and collaboration with campus partners are highly valued.

-- Works collaboratively with other units within the Division of Enrollment Management and Services to support NC State students and achieve the shared mission of the Division.
+- Works collaboratively with other units within the Division of Academic & Student Affairs to support NC State students and achieve the shared mission of the Division.